Prof Kevin Rafter

 |Campus:||DCU Glasnevin Campus|

-He is the author/editor of over a dozen books and has published over 40 book chapters and academic journal articles with a specific focus on Irish media and politics.
+The author/editor of over a dozen books, Kevin has published over 40 book chapters and academic journal articles with a specific focus on Irish media and politics.
 His research has been published in journals such as Press/Politics, European Journal of Communication, Journalism, Journalism Studies, Media History and Irish Political Studies.
+His most recent book publication is the co-authored, Resilient Reporting: Media Coverage of Irish Elections Since 1969 (Manchester University Press, 2019).

-Since joining DCU in 2010, Kevin has served as Associate Dean for Research (2012-16) and as Chairperson of the MA Political Communication programme (2010-18).
+Since joining DCU in 2010, he has served as Associate Dean for Research (2012-16) and as Chairperson of the MA Political Communication programme (2010-present).
 From 2008 to 2010 he was Head of the Department of Film and Media at the National Film School, IADT, Dun Laoghaire.